shaiguitar/haml-i18n-extractor/README.md

 `cd your-rails-app-to-translate && haml-i18n-extractor .`

+## Demo

-Check out the quite brief movie/swf file demo of this tool in `demo/` .
+Check out the quite brief movie/swf file demo of this lib's executable in `demo/` .
 You should be able to see it online here, considering your browser supports swf:

 [Demo](http://shairosenfeld.com/haml-i18n-extractor-demo.swf)

 ## Example output